jrmoulton/jrmoulton-web/content/starting_open_source.md

 ## Closing thoughts

-I keep learning a ton by contributing to open source projects and I don't plan on stopping.
+My open source work (and programming in general) has already been a long journey, but I'm just begginning.
+I've learned so much and there's no way I'm stopping.

-But even with everything I'm learning I'm highly suspicious that in the future any new project I contribute to will probably first receive a new contributor to the documentation.
+But even with everything I'm learning, I'm highly suspicious that, in the future, any new project I contribute to will probably first receive a new contributor to the documentation.

 ```date